 Everyone has heard of the “Marrakesh Express,” but few have ridden it.

 When we told people we were going to Marrakesh Morocco, they all said the same thing, “Oh, hey…like the song!”
 Yes, yes…like that horrible song, “Marrakesh Express,” by that awful '60s folk band, Crosby, Stills and Nash (aka, CSN).
 When people first learn my surname they immediately assume that I must love CSN, but they could not be more wrong.

-Personally, I rank CSN’s music right up there (right down there?) with the Grateful Dead’s, a band that’s only popular with hippies who are tripping so hard they can’t hear properly.
-Quick question: What’s the first thing a Grateful Dead fan says when the drugs wear off?
-“This music sucks!”
+Personally, I rank CSN's music right up there (down there?) with the Grateful Dead's, a band that's only popular with hippies who trip so hard they can't hear properly.
+Quick question: What's the first thing a Grateful Dead fan says when the drugs wear off?
+“This music sucks.”
 No further questions, your honor.

 Note to self: drug users are not great travel agents.

 Turns out, there is no “Marrakesh Express” train line running to, or from, the city of Marrakesh—nor has there ever been.
 I guess, that shouldn't have been too surprising as the song was written during the 1960s when musicians did more than their fair share of illicit narcotics.
 CSN, in particular, was almost single-handedly responsible for supporting Columbia's illicit drug trade.

 So historical accuracy might be more than you could hope to get from a bunch of hallucinating hacks like CSN.
 While Graham may have thought he was on a magical train headed to Marrakesh, he was more likely traveling in a donkey-cart with a bunch of Barbary macaques, all sky-high on Rif Mountain hashish.

 We arrived in Marrakesh Morocco by car and stone-cold sober.

 While the “Marrakesh Express” was most certainly a figment of Nash's